Emurasoft/emurasoft.github.io/en/dlg/registration_info/index.md

 This button opens the [Register Product dialog box](../regist/index).

+## Unregister button

+This button unregisters your device.

 ## Edit Device Info button

 This button opens the Edit device page on Emurasoft Customer Center, which allows you to view more information about your device.